mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 - you can specify `jupyter_mode="external"` and a link will be displayed to direct you to the localhost where the dashboard is running.
 - you can use tab mode by `jupyter_mode="tab"` to automatically open the app in a new browser

-### Reloading and debugging
+??? note "Reloading and debugging"

     Code reloading and hot reloading do not work within a Jupyter Notebook.
 Instead, you must restart the entire Jupyter kernel to reload the dashboard and reflect changes in the dashboard configuration.

 ## Gunicorn